Get ready to be cozy with this crochet Valentine’s Day free crochet heart pillow pattern!

 INSPIRATION

 Originally I purchased both the pink and the cream to crochet the heart in the same yarn.
+My intention was to make a shape of a heart in the fur as well.
 However, it can be challenging to see stitches when working with this yarn, so I decided that a contrasting yarn would work well and be easier to work with.

 In the end, I really like how it worked out with the different styles of yarn!
 Using a contrasting yarn is also great if you have a favourite yarn or colour you want to use.